 About Kempegowda’s Watch Towers

-To mark the boundaries of Bangalore city, Kempegowda I built four watch towers in four cardinal directions in 1597.
-During the 16th century, it was believed that the city was to end at these watch towers.
+To mark the boundaries of Bangalore city, Kempegowda I’s son or grandson built four watchtowers in the four cardinal directions in 1638.
+During the 16th century, it was believed that the city would end at these watchtowers.

 The Four Watch Towers

-• Note that the below watch towers are not listed in any order.
+- Note that the watchtowers below are listed in no particular order.

-• Except for the watch tower in Ulsoor, you can visit all the towers for free of cost.
-But note that the watch tower in Ulsoor is sometimes open to public on Kempegowda I’s birth anniversary (27 June).
+- Except for the watchtower in Ulsoor, you can visit all the other towers for free.
+However, note that the watchtower in Ulsoor is occasionally open to the public on Kempegowda I’s birth anniversary (27 June).

 Lalbagh

-Built on Peninsula Gneiss that dates back to 3.4 billion years, the first watch tower is part of the Lalbagh Botanical Garden.
-This watch tower is open to public and you can see it from up close.
+Built on Peninsula Gneiss that dates back 3.4 billion years, the first watch tower is part of the Lalbagh Botanical Garden.
+This watchtower is open to the public, and you can view it up close.
 You can access this tower at any time when Lalbagh botanical garden is open.
 This tower marks the southern end of Bangalore.

 How to get to Lalbagh?